\n\n

 DryNites Bed Mats: The Limitations

 • Running cost.
-At roughly £4–£6 per pack of 7, daily use adds up to £200–£300 per year or more.
-For families managing bedwetting long-term, this is significant.
+At roughly £4–£6 per pack of 7, daily use can cost £200–£300 annually or more.
+For long-term management, this is significant.

 Reusable Bed Pads: What They’re Good At